Skip to content

 #What Should You Look for in Quest 2 Headphones?

 When shopping for headphones to use with your Quest 2, keep these aspects in mind.
-According to Tom’s Guide, audio quality is one of the 3 biggest factors in VR immersion alongside display resolution and tracking accuracy.
+According to Tom’s Guide’s roundup of the best VR headsets, audio matters to the wider immersion picture, so it pays to weigh latency, fit, and sound profile before you buy.

 Different headphone types lined up including over-ear in-ear and clip-on